Become a NYS Licensed Private Investigator

 - Three years experience or “equivalent position and experience.”

-- Get fingerprinted for the Department of Justice Services (Information on finding a fingerprinting location and scheduling)
+- Get fingerprinted for the NYS Division of Criminal Justice Services (Information on finding a fingerprinting location and scheduling)

 Do I need a college degree to be a private investigator?